Sustainability

 • Not to be considered responsible for any wrongful activity reported through the whistle blower protection program.

-FastFiber annually produces an ESG Report that analyzes the Company’s activity across different aspects – Environmental, Social, and Governance – with the following key accomplishments in 2024:
+FastFiber publishes an annual ESG Report assessing the Company’s performance across Environmental, Social and Governance dimensions.
+In 2025, the following key achievements stand out:

 Environmental:

-• Maintenance of Environmental Management certification under the ISO 14001:2015 standard, reinforcing the Company’s commitment to sustainability.
+• Continued certification of the Environmental Management System in accordance with ISO 14001:2015, with zero non-conformities, reinforcing the Company’s commitment to sustainability.

 Social:

-• Maintenance of Occupational Health and Safety Management certification under the ISO 45001:2019 standard.
+• Continued certification of the Occupational Health and Safety Management System in accordance with ISO 45001:2018.

-• Zero recorded office accidents resulting in medical leave.
+• Zero office accidents resulting in medical leave.

-• Completion of 3,135 employee training hours, surpassing the annual target of 2,500 hours, with gender-balanced training and ESG-specific topics.
+• Completion of 3,135 training hours, exceeding the annual target of 2,500 hours, with balanced gender participation and ESG-focused content.

-• Ensuring that at least 10% of employees were under the age of 30 by year-end.
+• Achievement of the objective of at least 10% of employees under the age of 30.

-• Launch of development and succession plans for the executive management team, focusing on strategic leadership enhancement and long-term organizational sustainability.
+• Launch of development and succession plans for the executive management team, focused on strengthening strategic leadership and the long-term sustainability of the organization.

 • Launch of development and succession plans for all employees, addressing growth potential and succession risks.